sattwikeeg100/Chhobimancha/README.md

-# Welcome to Showtime360 - Your one stop source of entertainment !
+# Welcome to Chhobimancha - Your one stop source of entertainment !

 ## About
-Showtime360 is your one-stop solution for all your entertainment needs, built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Chhobimancha is your one-stop solution for all your entertainment needs, built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 Whether you're a movie enthusiast, a theatre buff, or simply looking for a fun way to spend your time, we've got you covered.
-With Showtime360, you can stream movies, read and write reviews, and even book theatre shows—all in one convenient platform.
+With Chhobimancha, you can stream movies, read and write reviews, and even book theatre shows—all in one convenient platform.

 ## Features
 - **Movie Streaming:** Enjoy unlimited streaming of your favorite movies from our extensive library.
 - **Review and Ratings:** Share your thoughts and opinions by writing reviews and rating the movies you watch.
 - **Theatre Show Booking:** Book tickets for upcoming theatre shows and events hassle-free.
 - **Personalized Recommendations:** Discover new movies and shows tailored to your preferences with our recommendation system.
-- **Cross-Platform Access:** Access Showtime360 on all your devices, including smartphones, tablets, and computers.
+- **Cross-Platform Access:** Access Chhobimancha on all your devices, including smartphones, tablets, and computers.

 ## Technologies Used
 - **MongoDB:** NoSQL database for storing user data, movie information, reviews, and more.